5/8/2024

 Zach Cummins

-Hi, good afternoon.
+Hi.
+Good afternoon.
 I apologize.
-I was late joining the call hopping on from another one.
-But Doug, could you go into any sort of impact that you saw in the home services vertical in the current quarter?
-And what are your expectations for what we should be assuming for a sustainable growth rate on that side of the business moving forward?
+I was late joining the call, hopping on from another one.
+But, Doug, could you go into kind of Any sort of impact that you saw in the home services vertical in the current quarter?
+And kind of what are your expectations for what we should be assuming for a sustainable growth rate on that side of the business moving forward?

 speaker